smartdevicelink/sdl_hmi_integration_guidelines/docs/WebSocket Transport/index.md

 !!! must
   * be installed on the same vehicle HU OS where SDL is installed, or the HMI must be able to be networked to SDL and address it via a static IP address.
   * create and initialize components which are defined in the HMI_API specification for the version of SDL which is running on the vehicle HU.
-(BasicCommunication, UI, Buttons, VR, TTS, Navigation, VehicleInfo)
+(BasicCommunication, UI, Buttons, VR, TTS, Navigation, VehicleInfo, RC, AppService)
   * Establish a separate WebSocket connection with SDL for each of components defined in the HMI_API specification.
   * Use the appropriate corresponding connection when sending responses and notifications to any connected component.